alexbloyer/pstat-134-final-project/README.md

 # pstat-134-final-project

-This repository is for the Spring 2025 PSTAT 134 final project from group #6.
+This is group 6's repository for the PSTAT 134 final project (Spring 2025).

+For information about the direction of the project, feel free to read the project memo in the docs folder.